dsteinke/ECommerce_API/README.md

 - Checkout Order, Read Orders, and Edit Order Status

 ### **API Documentation and Testing**
+- Unit tests (at the moment just for ProductService)
 - Swagger UI
 - Postman Collection with Endpoints in Solution